ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/CDC.png)

 Note that we are leveraging the variables we defined previously.
+The CaptureChangeMySQL needs a MapCache service to store its state (binlog position and transaction ID).
+Add a MapCache client and service.

 The CDC processor can be configured to listen to some events only.
 In our use case, we won't use Begin/Commit/DDL statements.
-But for teaching purposes, we will receive then filter them later.
+But for teaching purposes, we will receive those events and filter them later.
 Add a RouteOnAttribute processor and configure it as follows:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Route1.png)